efren-palacios/duellinks/_posts/content/guides/deck-types/2018-01-01-masked-heroes-guide-by-negative1.md

 ---

 ### Special Thanks to the Following
-* Dkayed for fostering a competitive and productive Duel Links community through Duel Links Meta.
+* {#Dkayed} for fostering a competitive and productive Duel Links community through Duel Links Meta.
 * Everyone contributing in the Masked Hero channel of the discord and everyone pushing the deck.
 * My Team Wars family Murder Inc for being dope and helping me improve as a player.
 * Check them out on the Team Wars [Discord](https://discord.gg/2hKUKx8).